 Before you invest, you may want to review the fund's prospectus, which contains more information about the fund and its risks.
 You can find the fund's prospectus and other information about the fund, including the statement of additional information and most recent reports to shareholders, online at http://im.bnymellon.com/variable.
 You can also get this information at no cost by calling 1-800-373-9387 (inside the U.S. only) or by sending an e-mail request to info@bnymellon.com.
-The fund's prospectus and statement of additional information, dated May 1, 2020 (each as revised or supplemented), are incorporated by reference into this summary prospectus.
+The fund's prospectus and statement of additional information, dated April 29, 2022 (each as revised or supplemented), are incorporated by reference into this summary prospectus.

-The fund seeks investment results that are greater than the total return performance of publicly traded common stocks of medium-size domestic companies in the aggregate, as represented by the Standard & Poor's MidCap 400[®] Index (S&P 400 Index).
+The fund seeks investment results that are greater than the total return performance of publicly traded common stocks of medium-size domestic companies in the aggregate, as represented by the Standard & Poor's MidCap 400® Index (S&P MidCap 400 Index).

-This table describes the fees and expenses that you may pay if you buy and hold shares of the fund.
-These figures do not reflect any fees or charges imposed by participating insurance companies under their Variable Annuity contracts (VA contracts) or Variable Life Insurance policies (VLI policies), and if such fees and/or charges were included, the fees and expenses would be higher.
+This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and examples below.
+These figures also do not reflect any fees or charges imposed by participating insurance companies under their Variable Annuity contracts (VA contracts) or Variable Life Insurance policies (VLI policies), and, if such fees and/or charges were included, the fees and expenses would be higher.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Initial Shares Service Shares Management fees .75 .75 Distribution and/or service (12b-1) fees none .25 Other expenses .11 .11 Total annual fund operating expenses .86 1.11
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Initial Shares Service Shares Management fees .75 .75 Distribution and/or service (12b-1) fees none .25 Other expenses .11 .11 Total annual fund operating expenses .86 1.11 Fee waiver and/or expense reimbursement (.06) (.06) Total annual fund operating expenses (after fee waiver and/or expense reimbursement) .80 1.05